 Why participation is the key to customer loyalty programs

-Companies have been actively trying to grow brand loyalty for well over a century now.
+Companies have been actively trying different methods to ensure customer loyalty for well over a century.

 Some do it through excellent customer service, or offering unrivalled quality.
 Others offer massive discounting and prices that can't be beat.
 Most companies offer a mixture of these, complemented by formal loyalty program.

 And while there are literally thousands of different customer loyalty programs out there - every single one of them has either succeeded or failed due to one factor - participation.

 - How you can ensure greater participation in your brand loyalty programs.

 When it comes to customer loyalty programs participation is vital